What Is Endometriosis?

-One of my patients, Lauren*, was thirteen years old when she first began experiencing debilitating periods.
+One of my patients, Lauren*, was 13 years old when she first began experiencing debilitating period pain.
 Her friends were going through the same changes brought on by puberty, but their pain did not appear to be as severe.
 Lauren could barely get out of bed.
 When she did, there was no guarantee that she would be able to walk to the next room.

 Her school nurse told her that eating breakfast would make everything better.